NVlabs/Wolf/README.md

 If you find this repo useful, please cite:
 ```
 @article{li2024wolf,
-  title={Wolf: Dense Video Captioning with a world summarization framework},
+  title={Wolf: Captioning everything with a world summarization framework},
   author={Li, Boyi and Zhu, Ligeng and Tian, Ran and Tan, Shuhan and Chen, Yuxiao and Lu, Yao and Cui, Yin and Veer, Sushant and Ehrlich, Max and Philion, Jonah and others},
   journal={arXiv preprint arXiv:2407.18908},
   year={2024}